NASA SpaceX Crew Return Safely: Capsule Splashes Down

 "Thank you to all!" he tweeted.
 "Great to have NASA Astronauts return to Earth after very successful two month mission."

-Elon Musk took to twitter too and congratulated the teams saying “Congratulations @SpaceX & @NASA on completing the first crewed Dragon flight!!”
+Elon Musk also tweeted and congratulated the teams saying “Congratulations @SpaceX & @NASA on completing the first crewed Dragon flight!!”

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.